 Some views demand your undivided attention, like the ones surrounding this family abode in Paradise Valley.
 On clear Arizona mornings, the homeowners awake to vistas of Camelback Mountain’s copper ridges cutting across the sky—a precious sight for these California transplants who fell in love with the state’s landscape.

 Flanked by such natural beauty, the couple wanted the scenery to take center stage in their home by creating more pared-down, restrained spaces.
 “It’s such an attractive setting, so we kept it very simple,” says designer Dana Lyon.
 “We opened up the rooms and added more light.”
 Achieving this sense of openness required dissolving some of the residence’s original Santa Barbara-inspired structure in favor of sharp, crisp interiors with no ornate distractions.
-Lyon collaborated with architect Joanna McBride and builder John Gurley to incorporate leaner finishes that would emphasize the dwelling’s viewpoints.
-This approach was informed by the wife in particular, who, as a home stylist, fully appreciates the idea that less is more.
-“She likes clean, simple lines,” notes McBride.
+Lyon collaborated with architect Joanna McBride to incorporate leaner finishes that would emphasize the dwelling’s viewpoints.
+This approach was informed by home stylist Nicole Zeff, who worked side by side with the design team to achieve her vision.
+“The wife likes clean, simple lines,” notes McBride.
 “So we wanted to update the interiors with a more contemporary look.”

 Though the warm terra-cotta tile roof remains, window and door openings were widened and filled with new sleek black frames that maximize views.
 McBride also unbuttoned the main gathering areas by expanding the kitchen’s footprint and removing a gallery hallway to broaden the living room.
 That central living area now pivots toward the outside thanks to new French doors and the addition of a patio, generously covered to “mitigate all that sunlight coming into the house,” notes McBride.
 The softer light pouring through the open layout creates “this transition to a beautiful view of the pool and Camelback Mountain,” the architect adds.
 More intimate spaces also filter outwards, like the couple’s bedroom, reformatted to lead to a private lounge area.
 Now throughout the home, “you get to see outside from all different vantages,” says Lyon of the new configuration.